The descendants of Irish people sold into slavery in the 1600s live in a close-knit community beset by poverty and ill health.

 The Redlegs have retained a racial pride and a degree of aloofness from their black neighbors, mostly marrying within their own community.
 They do not know much about Ireland except that some of their ancestors came from there.
 Though one man I met, Wilson Norris, is passionate about Irish music and has a collection of CDs, these people are poor and their main concentration is on survival, not the past.

 Ill health, inadequate housing, little ownership of land to produce their own food, and a lack of job opportunities have locked the community into a poverty trap that has hardly improved in the last century.
-Poor diet and a lack of dental care have left most of the older generation with either bad teeth or no teeth at all, and young people who don’t realize that this is preventable.
-Illnesses and premature deaths caused by blood diseases such as haemophilia (probably as a result of inbreeding) and diabetes have had a devastating effect on the community.
+Poor diet and a lack of dental care have left most of the older generation with either bad teeth or no teeth at all, young people who don’t realize that this is preventable, are also affected.
+Illnesses and premature deaths caused by blood diseases such as Haemophilia (probably as a result of intermarriage) and diabetes have had a devastating effect on the community.

 When I first visited Erlene Downie in 2000, she had been living alone for 33 years, following the death of her husband from leukemia.
 Her home had neither electricity nor running water, which she had to carry from a standpipe.
 Once a week, she boiled some water on a fire outside so that she could wash.
 To earn money, she collected coconuts, splitting them with a pick-axe and supplying the husks to a local nursery for orchid cultivation.

 In 2008, I found Erlene, then 78 years old, still smiling, but living in even worse conditions.
 She had moved onto a plot beside her daughter’s house, where she lived in a wooden shack, again without running water, proper sanitation, or electricity.
 To make matters worse, she was sharing the tiny space with a nephew and her youngest son, who is a haemophiliac.